NPEU/com_brands/README.md

-# com_brandprojects
+# com_brands
-Create brand projects that can be used to theme whole sub-sites.
+Create brands that can be used to theme whole sub-sites.